Pula or Rovinj? Where to Stay in Istria

 Accessibility

 If you’re only planning on visiting Istria as part of your Croatia itinerary, Pula is the most logical starting point as it is home to the region’s only international airport, located only about 8 kilometres outside of the city centre.
-Though the airport is largely seasonal, it serves a multitude of destinations across Europe from most both major and budget airlines, such as Ryanair, EasyJet, British Airways, and Norwegian.

 There is also a central bus station in Pula that has direct connections with most major Croatian cities and international cities in neighbouring countries, along with most destinations and points of interest within Istria itself.

-Because it is the largest city in Istria, Pula is definitely the region’s transport hub, so it is easy to reach just about everywhere in the region.
-However, if you want to use Pula as a base and explore the rest of Istria by day trip, then it is worth knowing that some places of interest might be a bit of a journey.
-It can help to rent a car, but the main tourist attractions on the west coast are within closer proximity to Rovinj vs Pula.
+However, if you want to use Pula as a base and explore the rest of Istria by day trip, then it is worth knowing that some places of interest (such as hill towns to the north) might be a bit of a journey.

 Pula is, however, closer to the lesser-visited east coast of Istria with picturesque seaside villages like Opatija and Rabac or hill towns like Labin or Pazin.